gillian-lyle/addReactExisingSite/README.md

 # addReactExisingSite
-Add react to an existing web page
+Add React to an existing web page